jgddesigns/cool_chart/README.md

 EZ Radar Chart for React.js

-By Jason Dunn
+By JGD Designs

 Github: https://www.github.com/jgddesigns

-Contact: jaygeorgedunn@gmail.com
+Contact: jgd.email24@gmail.com

 Radar Chart component for use with React.js and Next.js.
 Customize size, color and points of data.
 Works for 3 to 8 attributes.